mwpowellhtx/challenge-parks-and-transportation/src/LeftOrRight.Console/Readme.txt

 takes to walk from the last attraction to the first.
 A guest walking in the opposite direction takes the same amount of time to walk between the attractions.

+# Note, I believe that the notation "the first line contains a single integer D (0 < D <= A)" is a misprint.
+# Certainly the values in the space-separated list ought to be fact-checked as well.
 The next line contains the integer Q (0 <= Q < 100) representing the number of queries asked by simulated users.
 2Q lines follow, meant to be read in groups of 2.
 In each group of two lines, the first line contains a single integer D (0 < D <= A) that represents how many attractions the